What is perfume?

 - a place to find updates on the latest news related to scent.
 Although I may eventually blog about these things, I’m neither good at keeping on top of recent fragrance releases, etc., nor have any desire to.

 - representative of any particular stance on scent.
 I generally do not take a side in the battle between natural and synthetic, niche and mass market, or whatever else is being contested out there, although depending on my mood, you might read me whine about something.
 I basically like stuff that smells good (to me)… or at least interesting, with less regard to how it’s packaged, where it came from, how it was made, and who made it.

 - dedicated to reviews.
-I do indeed write about specific perfumes, but they are not central to this site.
+I do write about specific perfumes, but that’s not all.

-- subsidized.
+- sponsored.
 My opinions, impressions, and insights are my own.